Falcion/Patternugit/docs/markdown/conventions/SEMVER.md

 ## Why Use Semantic Versioning?

 This is not a new or revolutionary idea.
 In fact, you probably do something close to this already.
-The problem is that “close” isn’t good enough.
+The problem is that "close" isn't good enough.
 Without compliance to some sort of formal specification, version numbers are essentially useless for dependency management.
 By giving a name and clear definition to the above ideas, it becomes easy to communicate your intentions to the users of your software.
 Once